-- The CFAST Users Manual does not provide a comprehensive description of the software output (Section 4.7). - A description of the training necessary to use the software is not available (Section 4.7) - An acceptance test protocol to be used to assure that the installed version of CFAST is working properly is not documented (Section 4.8).
+- The CFAST Users Manual does not provide a comprehensive description of the software output (Section 4.7). - A description of the training necessary to use the software is not available (Section 4.7)

+• An acceptance test protocol to be used to assure that the installed version of CFAST is working properly is not documented (Section 4.8).

-Several more FTE-months is estimated to address other non-compliant areas discussed in Sections 4.1 through 4.10.
-Approximately, one FTE-month per year would be needed to maintain a formal error notification and corrective action process (Section 4.10).
-However, such a process has not been defined.
-It is likely to be applied to all toolbox codes collectively.
+Several more FTE-months are estimated to address other non-compliant areas discussed in Sections 4.1 through 4.10.

+Approximately one FTE-month per year would be needed to maintain a web-based error notification and corrective action process for CFAST (Section 4.10).
+However, such a process has not been defined in depth for CFAST and the other designated toolbox codes.